-Access to a chair or stool Time off for prenatal appointments A private, clean space for breast feeding The FMLA does not affect any federal or state law prohibiting discrimination or supersede any state or local law or collective bargaining agreement that provides greater family or medical leave rights.
+The FMLA does not affect any federal or state law prohibiting discrimination or supersede any state or local law or collective bargaining agreement that provides greater family or medical leave rights.
 State employees may be subject to certain limitations in pursuit of direct lawsuits regarding leave for their own serious health conditions.
-Most federal and certain congressional employees are also covered by the law but are subject to the jurisdiction of the U.S. Office of Personnel Management or Congress. eligible, your employer must notify you in writing: About your FMLA rights and responsibilities, and How much of your requested leave, if any, will be FMLA-protected leave.
-Allow you to return to the same job, or a virtually identical job with the same pay, benefits and other WAGE AND HOUR DIVISION UNITED STATES DEPARTMENT OF LABOR Assistance with specific duties, such as manual labor or heavy lifting Time off to recover from medical conditions related to pregnancy or childbirth If you feel you need reasonable accommodations to perform the essential functions of your job, you must request the accommodations by communicating with your employer.
-VERMONT DEPARTMENT OF LABOR www.labor.vermont.gov FOR MORE INFORMATION:
+Most federal and certain congressional employees are also covered by the law but are subject to the jurisdiction of the U.S. Office of Personnel Management or Congress.
+Allow you to take job-protected time off work for a qualifying reason, Continue your group health plan coverage while you are on leave on the same basis as if you had not taken leave, and Allow you to return to the same job, or a virtually identical job with the same pay, benefits and other working conditions, including shift and location, at the end of your leave.
+After becoming aware that your need for leave is for a reason that may qualify under the FMLA, your employer must confirm whether you are eligible or not eligible for FMLA leave.
+If your employer determines that you are eligible, your employer must notify you in writing: About your FMLA rights and responsibilities, and Where can I find more information?
+Call 1-866-487-9243 or visit dol.gov/fmla to learn more.
+If you believe your rights under the FMLA have been violated, you may file a complaint with WHD or file a private lawsuit against your employer in court.
+Scan the QR code to learn about our WHD complaint process.
+WAGE AND HOUR DIVISION UNITED STATES DEPARTMENT OF LABOR Assistance with specific duties, such as manual labor or heavy lifting accommodations by communicating with your employer.